dipteek/dipteek/README.md

 -  **Development of AI-Powered Interview Prep for Candidates**
   *Description:* A platform that helps candidates practice interviews with AI-driven feedback, facial emotion analysis, and resume-based question generation.
-  *Tech Stack:* Next.js 14, Django REST Framework, Gemini API, Socket.IO
+  *Tech Stack:* Next.js 14, Django REST Framework, Gemini API

 -  **Instagram Clone**
   *Description:* A social media app inspired by Instagram with features like authentication, posting, likes, and comments.